scality/Zenko/docs/docsource/installation/install/Install_Zenko.rst

       end with alphabetic or numeric characters.
 Punctuation marks, including periods, are not permitted.

-5. To see K8s’s progress creating pods for Zenko, the command:
+5. To see Kubernetes's progress creating pods for Zenko, the command:
    ::

     $ kubectl get pods -n default -o wide

-   This returns a snapshot of pod creation.
+   returns a snapshot of pod creation.
 For a few minutes after the Helm install, some pods will show CrashLoopBackOff issues.
 This is expected behavior, because there is no launch order between pods.
    After a few minutes, all pods will enter Running mode.

-6. To register your Zenko instance for Orbit access, get your CloudServer’s name
+6. To register your Zenko instance for Orbit access, get your CloudServer’s name:
    ::

      $ kubectl get -n default pods | grep cloudserver-manager